 1965: Florida State Representative Bernie Papy, Jr. introduced legislation calling for a $100 fine to be levied against anyone advertising key lime pie that is not made with key limes.
 This bill did not pass.2

-While the “Key Lime Tree” grows in many places across the world, and have, since at least the 1990s been mass produced in Mexico, these are not the same as South Florida Key Limes.
-To say Mexican Key Limes and regular Limes are the same/taste the same as Florida Key Limes would be like saying coffee beans from Hawaii taste the same as coffee beans from East Africa; that is to mean, they don't... at all.
+While the “Key Lime Tree” grows in many places across the world, they have since at least the 1990s been mass produced in Mexico.
+These are not the same as South Florida Key Limes.
+To say Mexican Key Limes and regular Limes are the same/taste or the same as Florida Key Limes would be like saying coffee beans from Hawaii taste the same as coffee beans from East Africa; that is to mean, they don't... at all.
 If you have a passion for coffee, or say something like chocolate or wine, your pallet knows the difference in the taste of these commodities grown in different regions.
 Soil acidity, rainfall, and overall climate and soil mineral content affect the flavor of any produce grown.

 So what's the difference?